wp-plugins/html5-maps/readme.txt

 Alternatively, upload the folder of the plugin to your `/wp-content/plugins/` folder then follow steps 2 and the rest as above.

+== Screenshots ==

+1. Create one or more maps
+2. Basic settings
+3. Detailed settings for each region.
+Colors, links, tooltips, etc.
+4. Map Preview page with tooltip
+5. Map Preview page with additional content

 == Frequently Asked Questions ==

 = How can I insert a map to a page? =